Safety Tips for Concerned Parents to Share with Their Teen Drivers

 - Final Note

 Your teen can’t drive without auto insurance any more than you can.
 Let them know that if you add them to your policy, you expect them to be responsible whenever they get behind the wheel.
-Your rates will increase, but having a careless, irresponsible teen driving around the neighborhood on your policy could make them unaffordable.
+If you want to be sure that you are getting the best car insurance rates for your family, call USAgencies at (800) 420-3712 to speak with a representative who can give you a custom car insurance quote.
+You can also get your free car insurance quote online.